-Droughts, floods, wildfires, hurricanes and other extreme weather events related to climate change are multiplying in frequency and ferocity, endangering communities, creating food insecurity and threatening water supplies.
+Droughts, floods, wildfires, hurricanes and other extreme weather events related to climate change and global warming are multiplying in frequency and ferocity, endangering communities, creating food insecurity, threatening water supplies and forcing migration (including of unaccompanied children).
+In the Caribbean alone, the number of children displaced by extreme weather events has increased six-fold in the past five years.
 As temperatures rise and seasons become more unpredictable, children are increasingly aware that though they are least responsible for the unfolding environmental crisis, they are the ones who are most threatened by its impact.

-In September 2019, when environmental activist Greta Thunberg and other children of all ages sounded the alarm on climate change, UNICEF heeded their distress — and helped them get their message across.
+As outlined in the Convention on the Rights of the Child, children have the intrinsic right to a safe and clean environment.
+In September 2019, when environmental activist Greta Thunberg and other children of all ages sounded the alarm on climate change, UNICEF heeded their distress and amplified their message.

 “Children are essential actors in responding to the climate crisis," said Gautam Narasimhan, UNICEF Senior Advisor on Climate Change, Energy and Environment.
 "We owe it to them to put all our efforts behind solutions we know can make a difference, such as reducing vulnerability to disasters, improving the management of water resources and ensuring that economic development does not happen at the expense of environmental sustainability.”

 Since the early 1990s, UNICEF and partners have supported disaster preparedness and risk reduction programs to make vulnerable communities more resilient.
-UNICEF works with partners around the world to identify and implement affordable, scalable solutions that will help curb the impact of climate change, and enable us to leapfrog to cleaner, more sustainable economies.
+UNICEF works with partners around the world to identify and implement affordable, scalable solutions that will help curb the impact of climate change and ensure a cleaner, more sustainable world for the next generation.